Serya05/razrbit-sdk-javascript/README.md

 ### Browser

-1) Include the `dist/razrbit.min.js` script in your page.
+1) Include the `dist/razrbit.min.js` script in your page

 2) Set your website's domain in the settings page of the dashboard